vista-art/fragmentcolor/docs/api/scene/scene/load.md

 ## Skipping embedded cameras and lights

 By default the loader instantiates the glTF file's own camera and light nodes.
-When you bring your own — a spring-arm rig, a UI-locked overlay camera, an animated key/fill setup — the embedded ones would only fight for the same shader uniforms.
+When you bring your own (a spring-arm rig, a UI-locked overlay camera, an animated key/fill setup) the embedded ones would only fight for the same shader uniforms.
 Load through `gltf(...)` to get a builder with `cameras(false)` and `lights(false)` toggles: